hashgraph/hedera-mirror-node/README.md

 ## Prerequisites

-This mirror node beta requires Java version 10.
+This mirror node beta requires Java version 10 or above.

 ## Compile from source code